fyr77/EnvyUpdate/README.md

 This application is currently maintained and developed by me (fyr77) alone in my free time.

-I always try to implement critical fixes as fast as I can, but other features and minor bug fixes may take a few days to weeks to implement.
+I always try to implement critical fixes as fast as I can, but other features and minor bug fixes may take a few days or weeks to implement.

 If you want to help me develop EnvyUpdate, you can start by creating issues with your bug reports and/or feature requests.
 Pull requests are also welcome, especially regarding translations.